NEH Challenge Grant

 The 2009-2010 academic year drew on the James G.K.
 McClure Farmers Federation Collection of more than 3,000 photographs, as well as manuscripts, scrapbooks, publications, and recordings that provide a window onto many aspects of life in western North Carolina in the early twentieth century.
 Ramsey Center fellows Dr. John Gripentrog, assistant professor of history, and history major Amanda McMahan worked extensively with this collection in the fall of 2009.

-Our goal is to raise the $1.5 million in matching funds by 2011 and, with the $2 million endowment, permanently fund a professional archivist position and a preservation and programming budget for the Southern Appalachian Archives.
+We met our goal to raise the $1.5 million in matching funds in 2012 and, with the $2 million endowment, permanently fund a professional archivist position and a preservation and programming budget for the Southern Appalachian Archives.
 This endowment will ensure that these materials survive for future generations and allow our collections to continue to grow.